Razormaron/PongMetal/README.md

 # PongMetal

-A native Apple Silicon Pong game built with Metal and Swift.
+A native Apple Silicon Pong game built with Metal and Swift through vibe coding.
 No game engine, no dependencies — just pure Metal rendering at 60 fps.

 ## Features